Obstructions to the integrability of VB-algebroids: Integrating -term representations up to homotopy

-It follows immediately from the previous lemma and from the definitions that the integrability problem for a $2$-term representation up to homotopy of a Lie algebroid always boils down to the integrability problem for the corresponding \vba.
-This is the content of the next result.
+The integrability problem for a $2$-term representation up to homotopy of a Lie algebroid is then tied to the integrability problem for the corresponding \vba.
+Here, we shall rephrase the integrability criteria for \vbas given in Section \ref{sec:integrability} in terms of the representation data.